Table of Contents

 When two or more triggered abilities meet their trigger conditions at the same time, the player who is resolving those abilities chooses the order they resolve in (in the case of before abilities) or enter the queue in (in the case of after abilities).
-If more than one player has abilities that are simultaneous, the player who controls the battlefield chooses the order in which each player resolves their own abilities or has them enter the queue.
+If more than one player has abilities that are simulatenous, the player who controls the battlefield chooses the order they resolve in.

-Example: A Tusken Raider (22) with Fast Hands (150) is activated when there is also a Jango Fett (21) with Fast Hands in play.
+Example: A Tusken Raider (22) is activated with Jango Fett (21) in play.
 Each card is controlled by a different player.
-Both players have after abilities that can resolve after the Tusken Raider activates, so it is the battlefield controller’s choice as to which player resolves theirs first.
+Both have an after ability that can resolve after the Tusken Raider activates, so it is the battlefield controller’s choice as to which one enters the queue first.